pranay22/Getting-and-Cleaning-Data/Week 4/CodeBook.md

         tgravityacc-mean-y

 * Finally, the script creates another independent tidy data set with the average of each measurement for each activity and each subject.
 The result is saved as data_set_with_the_averages.txt, a 180x68 data frame.
-There, just as before, the first column contains subject IDs, the second column contains activity names, and the averages for each of the 66 attributes are in columns 3...68.
+There, just as before, the first column contains subject IDs, the second column contains activity names, and the averages for each of the 66 attributes are in columns 3 to 68.
 There are 30 subjects and 6 activities, so there are 180 rows in this data set with averages.